ourfreewp/wp2-update/README.md

 ### Step 4: Mark Your Packages

 For the plugin to recognize your themes and plugins, you must add an `Update URI` header to their main file.
-The value should be the repository slug (`owner/repo-name`).
+The value should always be the repository slug (`owner/repo-name`).

 **Theme Example (`style.css`):**
 ```css